Chukchi language

-Chukchi (/ˈtʃʊktʃiː/ CHUUK-chee), also known as Chukot, is a Chukotko–Kamchatkan language spoken by the Chukchi people in the easternmost extremity of Siberia, mainly in Chukotka Autonomous Okrug.
-The language is closely related to Koryak.
-Chukchi, Koryak, Kerek, Alutor, and Itelmen form the Chukotko-Kamchatkan language family.
+Chukchi (/ˈtʃʊktʃi/ CHUUK-chee), also known as Chukot (from Чукотский), is a Chukotko–Kamchatkan language spoken by the Chukchi people in the easternmost extremity of Siberia, mainly in Chukotka Autonomous Okrug.
+The language is closely related to Koryak, and is distantly related to Kerek, Alutor, and Itelmen.
 There are many cultural similarities between the Chukchis and Koryaks, including economies based on reindeer herding.
-Both peoples refer to themselves by the endonym Luorawetlat (ԓыгъоравэтԓьат /[ɬəɣˀorawetɬˀat]/; singular Luorawetlan ԓыгъоравэтԓьан /[ɬəɣˀorawetɬˀan]/), meaning "the real people".
+Both peoples refer to themselves by the endonym Luorawetlat (ԓыгъоравэтԓьат /[ɬəɣˀoraˈwetɬˀat]/), meaning 'the real people'.
 All of these peoples and other unrelated minorities in and around Kamchatka are known collectively as Kamchadals.

-Chukchi and Chukchee are anglicized versions of the Russian exonym Chukcha (plural Chukchi).
-This came into Russian from Čävča, the term used by the Chukchis' Tungusic-speaking neighbors, itself a rendering of the Chukchi word чавчыв /[tʃawtʃəw]/, which in Chukchi means "[a man who is] rich in reindeer," referring to any successful reindeer herder, a wealthy man by local standards.
+Chukchi and Chukchee are anglicised spellings of the Russian exonym Чукчи Chukchi (singular: Чукча Chukcha).
+This came into Russian from Čävča, the term used by the Chukchis' Tungusic-speaking neighbours, which is itself a rendering of the Chukchi word чавчыв /[ˈtʃawtʃəw]/, meaning '[a man who is] rich in reindeer [herding]'.

-Although Chukchi language is taught in 28 elementary schools in Chukotka Autonomous Region to 1616 children (according to 2015-2016 data), and there are several hours of daily TV and radio broadcasts in the Chukchi language, the everyday use and proficiency in the language is declining among native Chukchis.
-According to the 2020 census, 8,526 of the 16,200 Chukchi people speak Chukchi; and most Chukchi now speak Russian (fewer than 100 report not speaking Russian at all).
+Although Chukchi is taught in 28 elementary schools in the Chukotka Autonomous Region, and there are several hours of daily TV and radio broadcasts in Chukchi, proficiency in and daily usage of the language is declining among native Chukchis.
+According to the 2020 census, 2,607 of the 16,200 Chukchi people speak Chukchi, and only 1,670 use it in daily life.
+Most Chukchi now speak Russian (fewer than 100 report not speaking Russian at all).
 The language is on the list of endangered languages in the UNESCO Red Book.

 People

-The Chukchi people have a rich history and culture, which have traditionally centered around war.
+The Chukchi people have a history and culture that is traditionally centered around warfare.
 The Chukchi prize warriors and the fighting spirit that they embody.
 This emphasis on conflict can be seen in the interactions between the Chukchi and the Russians, which date back to the middle of the seventeenth century and tell of glorious battles between the two groups.
 The Chukchi have also been known to battle nearby tribes, particularly the Tánñit, which comprise fellow Siberian peoples known as the Koryaks.
 However, over the last century, the Chukchi people have engaged in far fewer conflicts and have focused more on trading.
 Today, the Chukchi economy relies heavily on trade, particularly with Russia.

-Besides trading with Russia, the Chukchi make their living off of herding reindeer and bartering with other tribes.
+Besides trading with the Russians, the Chukchi make their living off of herding reindeer and bartering with other tribes.
 There is also a group of Chukchi that do not herd reindeer and instead live along the coast, trading more with tribes who live along the pacific coast.
 Some Chukchi people even choose to go back and forth between the two divisions, trading with both.
-These people tend to control more of the trade and have been called Kavrálît or "Rangers".
+These people tend to control more of the trade and have been called kavrálît 'rangers'.

-Notably, Chukchi men and women use different pronunciation for the same words.
-While men say "r" or "rk", women say "ts" or "tsts" in the same word.